Earth's heartbeat on

 Open archive of Earth's heartbeat, updated every hour.
 Free forever.
 Your data stays yours.

-Our other app
+Our free app